JyotBuch/Classroom-Activity-Detector/README.md

 In order to work with the weights, we are currently using a simple CLI process where we run a command to process the video footage

-Please make sure to clone the YOLOv5 model from [here](https://github.com/ultralytics/yolov5) Upon downloaded the weight files, run the following command in the **YOLOv5** folder
+Please make sure to clone the YOLOv5 model from [here](https://github.com/ultralytics/yolov5)

+Upon downloading the weight files, run the following command in the **YOLOv5** folder

 `python detect.py --source <location to video or image> --weights <location to weights file>`